 EDUC 1046 EL Indigenous Ways of Learning (elective)

 Students must apply to the School of Social Work for admission to the professional years of the program.
 Please contact the School for the admission procedures.

 Note: By March 1st of the first year of study, students must apply to the professional years, which allows them to advance in the program.
-To be considered for admission to the professional years, students must have taken BESO 1005 or SWLF 1006/1007 with a minimum grade of B (70%), Introduction to Sociology and Introduction to Psychology with a minimum grade of C (60%), and 12 credits in Arts and/or Science, and have submitted their application form.
+To be considered for admission to the professional years, students must have taken BESO 1005 or SWLF 1006/1007 with a minimum grade of B (70%), Introduction to Sociology and Introduction to Psychology with a minimum grade of C (60%), and 12 credits in Arts and/or Science.

 SWLF 2106E Political Economy of Social Welfare*

 SWRK 2315E Basic Intervention Skills in Social Work Practice*

 SWRK 3405E Foundations of Practice*